 Non-technical losses result in high monetary losses amounting to several million Euros per year, even if said losses are relatively small.
-Fraud in its various forms (en-
+Fraud in its various forms (energy theft such as bypassing or, meter tampering, etc.),

 The suggested approaches mentioned in the next section are all related to the reduction of non-technical losses.
 Approaches 1-5 are those where a cost-benefit analysis can often be made, and thus a return on the approach can be confirmed.